 Of course there is oil and vinegar.

 I was a bit bummed to see these boxes of apple juice.
 They reminded me of boxed wine… I asked Marjolijn if there was a plastic bag inside that will be disposed of afterwards.
-Well, the juice was indeed in a plastic bag, but she explained that the (regional) farmer who makes the juice takes the bags bag and refills them.
+Well, the juice was indeed in a plastic bag, but she explained that the (local) farmer who makes the juice takes the bags bag and refills them.